joshcesana/joshcesana.github.io/_posts/2018-12-19-react_state_vs_props_explained.markdown

 Since React has a uni-directional data flow, props are passed from the parent component down to the child component.

 Props are immutable (cannot or should not be altered) as far as the receiving component is concerned.
-This makes props fixed throughout its lifecycle.
+This makes props fixed throughout its life cycle.

 ### What is state?